-If your hired caregiver is living onsite and regularly helping out with your parent beyond an eight-hour shift, your payments need to account for your state’s overtime pay laws.
+If your hired caregiver is living on-site and regularly helping out with your parent beyond an eight-hour shift, your payments need to account for your state’s overtime pay laws.

 According to Schick, this is a common issue.
-“Most [families] pay what they think are ‘good salaries’ and provide food and lodging for their caregivers, but they must ensure the value of the food, lodging, wages and other perquisites add up to minimum wage,” she says.
+“Most [families] pay what they think are ‘good salaries’ and provide food and lodging for their caregivers, but they must ensure the value of the food, lodging, wages, and other perquisites add up to minimum wage,” she says.

 Your idea of a good salary doesn’t matter if it doesn’t match up with what the law requires.
-If a home care aid realizes they’re not making as much as they’re legally entitled to, you could end up in hot water.
+If a home care aide realizes they’re not making as much as they’re legally entitled to, you could end up in hot water.

+Some states have laws that protect aides from harassment on the job as well.
 Hopefully, your family knows better than to mistreat an employee this way — for moral reasons as much as legal ones — but if a hired caregiver does suffer harassment at your hands (or those of your parent or senior loved one), you could end up in court over it.

 Schick had a client hit with a lawsuit of this type after firing a caregiver.
 “This terminated companion alleged that she was injured while walking with the 90-something-year-old woman, who used a wheeled walker.”
 Even though the woman and her family never knew about the purported injury until they learned about the lawsuit, they were stuck defending the claims in court.

+Being sued by a hired caregiver is avoidable.
 You can take a few smart steps to protect your family long before it gets to the point of a lawsuit:

 “Most homeowner and renter insurance policies exempt full-time domestic workers from coverage; they need separate worker’s compensation coverage,” Schick says.
-Not having the proper insurance is against the law.
-It not only means that you won’t be protected in the case of a lawsuit, it could also mean you face huge penalties for the amount of time a caregiver was employed that you didn’t have insurance.
+Not having the required insurance coverage is against the law.
+It not only means that you won’t be protected in the case of a lawsuit, but it could also mean you face huge penalties for the amount of time a caregiver was employed that you didn’t have insurance.

 This is a simple but extremely important step to take before you hire a caregiver on your own.

 This removes much of the liability from your shoulders, but it doesn’t get you off the hook entirely.
 You have to make a point of asking any agency you work with if their caregivers are employees of the agency.
-Schick recommends even going so far as to request copies of the Certificates of Insurance for disability and worker’s compensation from any agency you work with.
+Schick recommends even going so far as to request copies of the certificates of insurance for disability and worker’s compensation from any agency you work with.

-Cade Parian, a personal injury attorney, warns that even with an agency, an “in-home caregiver can sue for additional damages, known as a third party claim.”
+Cade Parian, a personal injury attorney, warns that even with an agency, an “in-home caregiver can sue for additional damages, known as a third-party claim.”
 Your family could still end up named in a suit if the caregiver felt they could prove negligence on your family’s behalf.